ccamel/awesome-ccamel/README.md

 - [OpenHands/OpenHands](https://github.com/OpenHands/OpenHands) - 🙌 OpenHands: AI-Driven Development
 - [OthmanAdi/planning-with-files](https://github.com/OthmanAdi/planning-with-files) - Persistent file-based planning for AI coding agents and long-running agentic tasks.
 Crash-proof markdown plans that survive context loss and /clear, plus a deterministic completion gate and multi-agent shared state on disk.
 Manus-style.
 Works with Claude Code, Codex CLI, Cursor, Kiro, OpenCode and 60+ agents via the SKILL.md standard.
 - [P-OPSTeam/cosmos-governance-alerter](https://github.com/P-OPSTeam/cosmos-governance-alerter) - Cosmos Governance vote alerter
-- [PostHog/posthog](https://github.com/PostHog/posthog) - 🦔 PostHog is an all-in-one developer platform for building successful products.
-We offer product analytics, web analytics, session replay, error tracking, feature flags, experimentation, surveys, data warehouse, a CDP, and an AI product assistant to help debug your code, ship features faster, and keep all your usage and customer data in one stack.
+- [PostHog/posthog](https://github.com/PostHog/posthog) - :hedgehog: PostHog is the leading platform for building self-driving products.
+Our developer tools – AI observability, analytics, session replay, flags, experiments, error tracking, logs, and more – capture all the context agents need to diagnose problems, uncover opportunities, and ship fixes.
+Steer it all from Slack, web, desktop, or the MCP.
 - [PrefectHQ/fastmcp](https://github.com/PrefectHQ/fastmcp) - 🚀 The fast, Pythonic way to build MCP servers and clients.
 - [PrefectHQ/prefect](https://github.com/PrefectHQ/prefect) - Prefect is a workflow orchestration framework for building resilient data pipelines in Python.
 - [QuivrHQ/quivr](https://github.com/QuivrHQ/quivr) - Opiniated RAG for integrating GenAI in your apps 🧠   Focus on your product rather than the RAG.
 Easy integration in existing products with customisation!
 Any LLM: GPT4, Groq, Llama.
 Any Vectorstore: PGVector, Faiss.
 Any Files.
 Anyway you want.